-The Third Judicial District Attorney's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses or schedules of findings and questioned costs.
+The Third Judicial District Attorney's responses to the findings identified in our audit are described in the accompanying or schedules of findings and questioned costs.
 We did not audit Third Judicial District Attorney's response and, accordingly, we express no opinion on it.

-This report is intended solely for the information and use of the management, Federal and State Awarding agencies, the Office of the New Mexico State Auditor, the New Mexico Legislature, and the New Mexico Department of Finance and Administration, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the management, Federal and State Awarding agencies, the Office of the New Mexico State Auditor, the New Mexico Legislature, and applicable federal grantors, and is not intended to be and should not be used by anyone other than these specified parties.